mbol8309/py-metatrader/README.rst

 you can automate simuration(backtest in mt4), CI  EA development , etc... by using this library.

-currently works with Python 2.7.
+currently works with Python 2.7 and Python 3.x

 contributing and porting is welcome.